 After this course the student will master both the essential theory and practice of Business Case Development and Business Case Management.|

-In this course the central topic is how to develop and use Business Cases to initiate, monitor and evaluate IT projects.|
+In this course, the central topic is how to develop and use Business Cases to initiate, monitor and evaluate IT projects.|

-The theoretical part of business case development for IT Projects will review methods for business case development and key topics such as benefit modelling, performance measurement, portfolio management, cost estimation, risk analysis, financial scenario building, ethics and sensitivity analysis.
+The theoretical part of business case development for IT Projects will review methods for business case development and key topics such as benefit modelling, performance measurement, portfolio management, cost estimation, risk analysis, financial scenario building, ethics, and sensitivity analysis.
 Advanced topics include business case development for public sector projects and real options theory.

 The theoretical part is linked to practice by guest lectures explaining how business cases are used as management and change tools.

-Student teams develop a full business case in iterations for a real-world setting including collecting evidence, modeling and interviewing stakeholders.
+Student teams develop a full business case in iterations for a real-world setting including collecting evidence, modeling, and interviewing stakeholders.
 The business cases are presented during and at the end of the course.

-Exam consists of the team project (50%) and a written individual exam on the theory/practice (50%).
+The exam consists of the team project (50%) and a written individual exam on the theory/practice (50%).